stouffer/EvoGeoModules/manuscript/manuscript.md

 across site variations in abundance, we only study the networks' incidence matrices (presence and absence of interactions).

-In our study, we define threes scales for the network data and analysis--- continental, regional, and local.
+In our study, we define threes scales for the network data and analysis---continental, regional, and local.
 The continental scale is the aggregated "metanetwork" which includes all potential interactions between co-occurring species [@pois12c] (*i.e.*, all species and all their interactions across the 51 networks).
 Within each site, the regional scale is given by the list